 Robert Tharsing painted exactly twenty of these works before moving on to other endeavors.
 They were displayed only once during his lifetime in a small exhibition at the University of Kentucky in 1981.
 While these painted clothes are not necessarily typical of Tharsing’s style, they give tremendous insight into the mind of the artist, his willingness to explore and experiment with painting in every way possible.

-Robert Tharsing: Second-Hand Shapes is a pop-up exhibition at Institute 193 from May 4 – 20 coinciding with retrospectives honoring the artist at the Lexington Art League and Ann Tower Gallery.
+Robert Tharsing: Second-Hand Shapes was a pop-up exhibition at Institute 193 from May 4 – 20, 2017 coinciding with retrospectives honoring the artist at the Lexington Art League and Ann Tower Gallery.

 Photos courtesy of Phillip March Jones